Inheritance Entropy: A Model-Independent Method to Probe the Hereditary Structure of Cell Lineage Trees: Quantifying inheritance

 where we use the absolute value because the actual left-right labelling of the branches after a division is arbitrary.

+The definition of imbalance can be generalized to any value of $k_\mathrm{max}$.
+Moreover, the imbalance can be defined also for trees where all cells become inactive before $k_\mathrm{max}$: in this case, one can define an effective $k_\mathrm{max}^\mathrm{eff}$, as the generation of the latest inactive cell; then, the definition proceeds as before, with $k_\mathrm{max} \to k_\mathrm{max}^\mathrm{eff}$.
+Such incomplete trees are not present in our experimental dataset, but they may be generated by the null models that we will consider in the next Section.

-The interesting thing about the inactivity imbalance is that it provides a sort of `mutation' map, giving a specific information about what happens at each mitosis along the tree (see Fig.~3).
-A large imbalance on a certain node means that the two branches generated by that mitosis are {\it ultimately} very different from each other, suggesting that a `mutation' in the probability of generating inactive cells occurred there.
-At the level of the analysis performed here, we cannot know whether this mutation occurred {\it at} the mitosis itself, or in one of the two sister cells {\it after} it was born out of that mitosis, as these two cases are indistinguishable from a topological point of view; just as a matter of convention, in the following we will attribute the mutation to the mitosis.
-The crucial point is that the inactivity imbalance provides the information about a possible change in the propensity to inactivity {\it before} --- namely upstream in the tree --- the inactivity phenotype is actually expressed.
+The interesting thing about the inactivity imbalance is that it provides a sort of `mutation' map, giving a specific information about what happens at each mitosis along the tree (see Fig.3, left).
+A large imbalance on a certain node means that the two branches generated by that mitosis are {\it ultimately} very different from each other, suggesting that a mutation in the probability of generating inactive cells occurred there.
+From a topological point of view, the mutation is most easily attributed to the node, i.e. to the mitosis, whose large imbalance marks the difference between the two sub-branches born out of that mitosis; from a biological point of view, though, it is more appropriate to attribute the mutation to the one of the two sister cells born out of that mitosis, whose progeny is riddled with inactive descendants (this is also the most natural interpretation in the context of hereditary models).
+The main point is that the inactivity imbalance provides information about a possible change in the propensity to inactivity {\it before} -- namely upstream in the tree -- the inactivity phenotype is actually expressed.
 The imbalance is therefore a promising observable in the search of an hereditary test of cell-cycle exit.